 There is often so much ground to cover in meetings and training sessions with agents that it’s virtually impossible for reps to retain it all.
 You can make the content accessible on demand, but the time required for agents to review it is impractical during a typical day.

-With top communications solutions, meetings are not only recorded and stored, but AI summarizes the meeting and provides a highlight version of the video.
+With the best AI customer service platform, meetings are not only recorded and stored, but AI summarizes the meeting and provides a highlight version of the video.
 Agents can go through a one-hour session in a matter of minutes to reinforce key messages or training items.

-The frustration of navigating through exhausting website or app navigation is one factor that deters customers from using self-service features.
-AI reduces or eliminates this barrier altogether.
+The frustration of navigating through exhausting website or app interfaces is one factor that deters customers from using self-service features.
+AI customer support software reduces or eliminates this barrier altogether.

-With chatbots, customers can interact more conveniently and efficiently without clicking any buttons.
+With AI-driven customer support tools like chatbots, customers can interact more conveniently and efficiently without clicking any buttons.
 This example of AI is often more inviting for customers using the self-service option.

-9. Find out how your customers really feel with sentiment analysis
+9. Finding out how your customers really feel with sentiment analysis

 Sentiment analysis is another hot example of how AI can proactively transform your customer service.
 Interpreting a customer’s emotions while a call is taking place is very challenging for service agents.
 This point is particularly true in a voice-only interaction.